This post may contain affiliate links, for more information see our disclaimer.

 Make Frugality a Habit

 Millionaires don’t mind wearing an old pair of jeans or a basic t-shirt.
 Have you seen how Bill Gates and Mark Zuckerberg dress?
-They’re extremely wealthy yet they’re still frugal.
+They’re incredibly wealthy, yet they’re still frugal.

 Being frugal is necessary if you want to manage your money like a millionaire.
 It is preached in many finance books and blogs for a good reason, it works.